guygastineau/shell_scripts/ciphers/affine/README.md

 size being 5 letters, and punctuation is excluded.
 This is to make it harder to guess things based on word boundaries.

+Although I give the full decription function above, the executable named affine should encrypt the alphabet and use tr to encode and decode between an alphabet and a `cypherbet`.
+An implementation with both functions in bash is ugly and heavier on resources.

 ## Examples

 - Encoding `test` gives `ybty` with the key a=5 b=7